osbuild/osbuild/README.md

 }
 ```

-`osbuild` runs each of stages in turn, somewhat isolating them into mount and
+`osbuild` runs each of the stages in turn, isolating them into mount and pid
-pid namespaces.
-It injects the `options` object with a `tree` key pointing to
+namespaces.
+It injects the `options` object with a `tree` key pointing to the
-the file system tree and passes that to the stage via its `stdin`.
-Each stage
+file system tree and passes that to the stage via its `stdin`.
+Each stage has
-has private `/tmp` and `/var/tmp` directories that are deleted after the stage
+private `/tmp` and `/var/tmp` directories that are deleted after the stage is
-is run.
+run. osbuild also bind-mounts `/dev`, `/proc`, and `/sys` into the tree.

 Stages may have side effects: the `io.weldr.qcow2` stage in the above
 example packs the tree into a `qcow2` image.

 ## Running